 Students will learn:

-- The basic needs of plants and animals
+- The basic needs of living things

 Use the activities in the Teaching Guide (below) to spark students’ curiosity before their zoo visit.